 - 1 30-pound fresh ham

-- A few pinches mixed spices (a bit of any mixture of the following: cinnamon, nutmeg, juniper berries, bay leaves, and cloves; you don't want them to overshadow everything else).
+- 1 teaspoon mixed spices (a bit of any mixture of the following: cinnamon, nutmeg, juniper berries, bay leaves, and cloves; you don't want them to overshadow everything else).

 - 6 pounds salt (fine sea salt)

-Grind the garlic in a mortar together with lightly moistened fine sea salt, peppercorns, and spices.
+Grind the garlic in a mortar together lightly moistened fine sea salt, peppercorns, and spices.

 Lay the ham on a surface that won't absorb liquids and rub it very well with the garlic mixture.